 - Discoloration: The clear elastic ties used with clear and ceramic braces may become slightly discolored when you drink tea, coffee, or wine, and eat certain foods or smoke.
-Ask Dr. Johnson about how you can keep your braces looking their best.
+Ask Dr. Cruz about how you can keep your braces looking their best.

 - Treatment Time: Orthodontic treatment with clear or ceramic braces may take longer than with traditional metal braces.
-If you don't mind investing a little more time in your smile, then talk to Dr. Johnson to find out how long your treatment time will be with clear or ceramic braces.
+If you don't mind investing a little more time in your smile, then talk to Dr. Cruz to find out how long your treatment time will be with clear or ceramic braces.